SomeArbitraryMathMajor/BoxOfRocks/README.md

 # BoxOfRocks
-high school project; alternate numerical version of tic tac toe, add to 15 to win.
-Android app developed on Android Studios, coded using XML and Java.
+high school project; adaptation of the children's game Box of Rocks.
+Mobile app developed on Android Studios using XML and Java.